Nettakrim/Souper-Secret-Settings/ResourcepackGuide/PackSetup.md

 }
 ```

-This can be used to add shaders to entities that dont normally get shaders, clear shaders from enties that do, or change what shader they get
+This can be used to add shaders to entities that dont normally get shaders, clear shaders from entities that do, or change what shader they get

 These shaders are loaded using vanillas system, so wont show up on `/soup:query` and cant be cleared with `/soup:clear` etc